A short proof of the straightening theorem: Preliminaries and recollections

 for every $S \in \sSet$, $s \in S_0$, and projectively fibrant simplicial functor $G \colon \CC(S)^\op \rightarrow \mSet$ and if $S = \Delta^0$ then the adjoint pair $(\Str,\Un)$ is a Quillen equivalence. \end{proposition}

-\begin{proof} The first statement is \cite[Proposition 3.2.1.14]{HTT}.
+\begin{proof} The first statement is \cite[Proposition 3.2.1.14]{HTT} (and the proof there is does not rely on the straightening equivalence).
 It follows immediately that the functor $\Str \colon \mSet \rightarrow \mSet$ is a left Quillen equivalence for the marked Joyal model structure, which formally implies that the adjoint transformation $\mathrm{id} \rightarrow \Un$ gives a marked categorical equivalence when evaluated on fibrant objects.
 The second claim then follows from the computation of fibres of unstraightenings in Observation \ref{obs:allaboutun}. \end{proof}

 \begin{corollary} Let $p \colon X \rightarrow S^\sharp$ be a constant map of marked simplicial sets with value $s \in S_0$, which we regard as a map $\Delta^0 \rightarrow S$.
 Then

 and the natural map to